-With a world-class user interface, deep scanning abilities, and the option to recover just about any filetype you can think of, it’s not hard to see why Stellar Phoenix Data Recovery Pro is near the top of our recommendation pile.
+With a world-class user interface, deep scanning abilities, and the option to recover just about any file type you can think of, it’s not hard to see why Stellar Windows Data Recovery Windows Professional is near the top of our recommendation pile.

-The full suite will set you back a wallet-bending $59 ($79 for the deluxe package), but when we reviewed the software we found the amount of features it offered was more than enough to justify the cost.
-The Live Preview feature is the true standout of Stellar Phoenix, making it so seamless to scroll through deleted pictures/text documents you’d swear they never left in the first place.
+The full suite will set you back a wallet-bending $299 for the Toolkit version ($79.99 for the professional package), but when we reviewed the software we found the amount of features it offered was more than enough to justify the cost.
+The Live Preview feature is the true standout of Stellar, making it so seamless to scroll through deleted pictures/text documents you’d swear they never left in the first place.

 Add to that the ability to support Linux, Windows, and Mac (all separate purchases, though, so get ready to pony up), and you’ve got one of the best data recovery options of 2018!